KvalitetsIT/helm-multitenant-chart/readme.md

 ```yml
 dockerconfigjson: sdfsjhfjshrghesg...
 ```
-If an image pull secret is needed in all namespaces.
+If a docker config json is needed in a namespace ex. for imagePullSecret.
 Then a sealed secret with the dockerconfigjson is created with the value in dockerconfigjson.

 # Deployments - Provide ressources!
 All deployments belonging to a namespace, that is limited by ressourceQuotas, needs to be allocated ressources.
 If this is not provided, the deployment will not go well.